 Five GCSEs at grade 4 or above including English Language and Mathematics at grade 5 or above.

-The First Year concentrates on acquiring the fundamentals of Computer Science.
-Students will learn and understand software development, computer architecture, data representation and structures.
+The first year concentrates on acquiring the fundamentals of Computer Science.
+You will learn and understand software development, computer architecture, data representation and structures.
 Practical programming in VB.Net is used to solve problems and create algorithms.

-The Second Year builds on the knowledge and understanding acquired in the First Year.
-This is applied to a computerised solution to a problem, chosen by the student as a non examined assessment worth 20% of their overall qualification.
-The solution will be developed using VB.Net and SQL.
+The second year builds on the knowledge and understanding you acquire in Year 1.
+This is applied to a computerised solution to a problem, chosen by you as a non-examined assessment worth 20% of your overall qualification.
+The solution will be developed using VB.Net.

 This course will be taught in well-equipped computer rooms three times a week.
 Theoretical principles and algorithms will be introduced and you will be expected to carry out problem solving activities using the installed programming language, as well as written tasks.
 You will be expected to complete homework every week and must be prepared to work independently outside of lessons and on a computer.

 You will be assessed at the end of the course by exams and a practical submission.

 A good A Level pass in a range of subjects will assist you to progress to Higher Education or appropriate employment.
 The majority of our A Level Computer Science students go to university to study courses, including Computer Science, Cyber Security, Robotics, Mathematics, Physics, Electronics or Engineering, whilst others have elected to go directly into industry, gaining advanced Apprenticeships with companies such as IBM, Xyratex and BAE Systems.

 My time at the college was definitely life changing, I have learnt a lot of new skills, and obviously it’s a completely new experience.
 The support was great, there was always people there to help and try make it as easy as they can for you.
 The college is really fantastic, it has helped me on the way to get to what I want to achieve within my career goals.Erin Morgan, BTEC student